tpoisot/ms_connectance_complexity/ms_conn_compl.md

 or $10^4$ replicates (typical values in null models analyses) is orders of magnitude smaller than the *realized* network space.
-Although this is somewhat compensated by the fact that a part of these networks are isomorphic, the risk of infering deviation from the random expectation based on a drastically small sampling of the network space is real, and unadressed.
-On the other hand, when connectance is high, the number of unique network combinations decreases, and there is a risk to pseudo-replicate some of them when generating ramdom networks.
-To the best of our knowledge, these issues have seldom be adressed in the literature on ecological network randomization.
+Although this is somewhat compensated by the fact that a part of these networks are isomorphic, the risk of inferring deviation from the random expectation based on a drastically small sampling of the network space is real, and unaddressed.
+On the other hand, when connectance is high, the number of unique network combinations decreases, and there is a risk to pseudo-replicate some of them when generating random networks.
+To the best of our knowledge, these issues have seldom be addressed in the literature on ecological network randomization.

 Second, generating null models with a low connectance is a computationally